cavid-shamilov/Recruitment-Insights/README.md

 ADD student_id INT IDENTITY(1,1) PRIMARY KEY
 ```
 ![after primary key Preview](after_primary_key.png)
-## 6.Overview of Student Placement
+## 6. Overview of Student Placement
 This query calculates the total number of students, the count of placed students, and the overall placement rate.
 ```sql
 select